Michael Collins (Irish leader): Death

 Apparently, to get a better view of the laneway up which he had seen the enemy running, Collins left the protection of the armoured car and moved even farther back around a bend in the road out of sight of his comrades.
 Now standing in the open, he fired a couple of shots and as he was once more working the bolt of his rifle he was struck in the head by a bullet believed to have been fired by one of the ambushing party – Denis "Sonny" O'Neill, a former British Army sniper.

 Collins was the only man killed in the ambush, although another member of his party suffered a neck wound.
 After he was shot, the fire from the ambushing party quickly fell off and they withdrew from the scene.
 Collins was found, face down, on the roadway.
 One of his men whispered an Act of Contrition into his ear, but Collins was clearly close to death if not already dead.
 He was lifted into the back of the touring car with his head resting against Dalton's shoulder.
 The convoy cleared the dray cart obstruction and resumed its journey to Cork.

 The lengthy time the convoy took to cover the 20 mi back to Cork City was because many of the roads were blocked and the convoy had to travel across muddy fields and through farms to circumnavigate the obstacles, all in darkness.
-At times, when the vehicles became bogged down, members of the convoy had to carry Collins' body on their shoulders.
+At times, when the vehicles became bogged down, members of the convoy had to carry Collins's body on their shoulders.
 The touring car eventually had to be abandoned because of mechanical trouble.

 There was no autopsy.
-Collins' field diary was taken by Dalton who had been with him during his tour of the south.
+Collins's field diary was taken by Dalton who had been with him during his tour of the south.
 The body was first presented at Shanakiel Hospital in Cork, a small military establishment, and then shipped around the coast to Dublin where it was laid out in St Vincent's Hospital.
 From there it was removed to the City Hall beside Dublin Castle where it was laid in state.

 Sonny O'Neill was a former officer from the Royal Irish Constabulary who served as a sniper in the British Army during the First World War.
-O'Neill had joined the IRA in 1918 and had met Collins on more than one occasion, but when the Irish Civil War started in June 1922, O'Neill joined the Anti-Treaty IRA.
-Despite having served in the British Army, O'Neill joined the IRA and provided information concerning the Cairo Gang that worked for the British Army Intelligence Centre.
-In the 1940s, twenty years after Collins' death, the Irish State granted O'Neill a captain's military pension.
+O'Neill had joined the IRA in 1918 and provided information concerning the Cairo Gang that worked for the British Army Intelligence Centre; he had met Collins on more than one occasion.
+When the Irish Civil War started in June 1922, O'Neill joined the Anti-Treaty IRA, where he was in charge of training in the Southern Division in Mallow.
+The Irish State granted O'Neill a captain's military pension in 1939.